Seattle Cruise Port Guide: Gateway to the Pacific Northwest

 View of Seattle Skyline from Pier 66.

-Seattle’s cruise ports, nestled in the heart of downtown, offer various transportation options for ease and convenience.
+Seattle’s cruise ports, right in downtown, offer various transportation options for ease and convenience.

 • Airport to Port